hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 ## Skip Connections

+With normalisation out of the way, we probably want to tackle the _skip connections_.
-[Brock et al. (2021a)](#brock21characterizing) mainly aim to rid residual networks (ResNets) of normalisation.
+After all, [Brock et al. (2021a)](#brock21characterizing) mainly aim to rid Residual Networks (ResNets) of normalisation.
-Therefore, it probably makes sense to revisit the key component of these ResNets: _skip connections_.
-Apart from a bit of historical context, we aim to provide some intuition as to why normalisation methods can be so helpful in the context of skip connections, and what alternatives are available.
+Although skip connections already existed long before ResNets were invented, they are often considered as one of the main contributions by the work of [He et al., 2016](#he16resnet).
+In some sense, it almost seems as if skip connections could only become popular after BN was invented.
+Especially if we consider the effects of skip connections on the statistics of signals flowing through the network.

 ### History

-_Shortcut_ or _skip connections_ are a way to allow information to bypass one or more layers in a neural network.
+_Shortcut_ or _skip connections_ make it possible for information to bypass one or more layers in a neural network.
-Mathematically, skip connections are typically written down something like
+Mathematically, they are typically expressed using a formalism of the form

 $$\boldsymbol{y} = \boldsymbol{x} + f(\boldsymbol{x}),$$